uzairfarooq/old.uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 tags: []
 ---

-Ever wondered all the concurrency issues you were warned about in School don't apply to javascript?
+Ever wondered why all the concurrency issues you were warned about in School don't apply to javascript?

 Lets consider the code snippet: